rust-lang/cargo/src/doc/build-script.md

 * `rustc-cfg` indicates that the specified directive will be passed as a `--cfg` flag to the compiler.
 This is often useful for performing compile-time detection of various features.
+* `rerun-if-changed` is a path to a file or directory which indicates that the build script should be re-run if it changes (detected by a more-recent last-modified timestamp on the file).
+Normally build scripts are re-run if any file inside the crate root changes, but this can be used to scope changes to just a small set of files.
+If this path points to a directory the entire directory will be traversed for changes.

 Any other element is a user-defined metadata that will be passed to dependencies.
 More information about this can be found in the [`links`][links]